crate/cratedb-guide/docs/start/connect.md

 hostname CrateDB is running on.

-When using CrateDB Cloud, open the Admin UI from the Cloud Console and use the Admin UI link shown there (host:port 4200).
+When using CrateDB Cloud, open the Admin UI from the Cloud Console using the link shown there (port 4200).
 The URL typically looks like `https://<cluster-name>.<region>.<provider>.cratedb.net:4200/`, e.g.
 `https://testdrive.aks1.westeurope.azure.cratedb.net:4200/`.